Friday79/Classic_Friendly/README.md

    Features on the right top of the home page are the Menu, Gallery and Signup.
    When click upon it will take you to the various pages.

+   # Header

+   On the left top corner of the home page, is the title: Keeping Fit.